karl-johan-grahn/rotavator/README.md

 # Rotavator

 Simple MEAN application exposing a REST API for messages and determining whether they are palindromes.
+The API is REST-like in that messages are accessed and modified by using unique URLs that apply HTTP verbs: GET, POST, and DELETE.

 The [MEAN stack](http://mean.io/) was chosen because of:
-* Ability to do fast prototyping
+* Node.js has good support for rapid development of HTTP servers with a REST-like API
 * Being a good platform for I/O-bound applications
 * Vast user community